Patient education: Heavy or prolonged menstrual bleeding (menorrhagia) (Beyond the Basics)

 Management of abnormal uterine bleeding

-Epidemiology, clinical manifestations, diagnosis, and natural history of uterine leiomyomas (fibroids)
+Uterine leiomyomas (fibroids): Epidemiology, clinical features, diagnosis, and natural history

 Hormonal contraception for suppression of menstruation